Revised Flood Hazard Maps

 Updated Map Benefits

 The updated digital flood maps will allow you to make better financial decisions about protecting yourselves and your property.
 The maps also will help community officials, engineers, builders and others to make important determinations about where and how new structures and developments should be built.
-If you would like more information, please call our floodplain manager at (239) 321-7918.
+If you would like more information, please call our floodplain coordinator at (239) 321-7931.

 Long-Term Impact of Updates